 sich ausgeschmücket haben.

-Go forth, my heart, and search for joy / in this dear summer time / from your God's gifts; / Look on the pretty gardens' ornaments, / and see how they, for me and you, / have decorated themselves.
+Go forth, my heart, and search for joy / in this dear summer time / from your God's gifts; / Look on the pretty gardens' ornament, / and see how they, for me and you, / have put on decorations.

 Die Bäume stehen voller Laub,